growr-xyz/growr-documentation/specification/4-2-project-discovery.md

 Investors can discover lending projects in 3 ways:

 - Review the Nostr profile of a public project.
-- Review a public project in the project directory in Investor portal.
+- Review a public project in the project directory in the Investor portal.
-- Review a non-public project in Investor portal after he/she has been invited as an investor to this project.
+- Review a non-public project in the Investor portal after he/she has been invited as an investor to this project.

 <div style="page-break-after: always;"></div>